dotnet/designs/accepted/2020/net5/net5.md

 * TODO

-Today, impliicit `#if` conditions get generated based off the `TargetFrameworkIdentifier`, so users today have:
+Today, implicit `#if` conditions get generated based on the `TargetFrameworkIdentifier`, so users today have:

 ```C#